cookpa/SynthSegContainer/README.md

 ## Singularity

-For GPU support, build from synthseg:cuda-latest and run with `singularity --nv`.
+For GPU support, build from synthseg:conda-latest and run with `singularity --nv`.
-This has been tested on Singularity 3.8.4, it may not work with older versions.

 ## Licensing and citations